FinalPrayer/hls_gateway/readme.md

 The following known bug fixes will be addressed in later development:

-- Currently, FFMpeg is only callable if it is included in `PATH`, support of system environment specification will be implemented
 - If this software is running in a server with low-end performance, it may fail to return the playlist data when the channel is called before transcoding started.